encukou/py3c/doc/source/reference.rst

 PyInt
 ~~~~~

-These functions allow extensions to make the diistinction between ints
+These functions allow extensions to make the distinction between ints
 and longs on Python 2.

 All follow the Python 2 API.